 What Is a Will and Why Do I Need One?

 Everyone has an estate, regardless of how big or small it is.
-An estate includes any property you own, from real estate to personal property (cars, accessories, etc.) to financial assets like bank accounts, stocks, retirement accounts, and life insurance policies.
+An estate includes any property you own, from real estate to personal property to financial assets like bank accounts, stocks, retirement accounts, and life insurance policies.

-“A will is part of the universe of documents that disposes of your estate when you die and also sets the terms under which people are going to inherit,” says Maryland estate planning attorney Jeremy D. Rachlin
+“A will is part of the universe of documents that disposes of your estate when you die and also sets the terms under which people are going to inherit,” says Jeremy D. Rachlin, an estate planning attorney at Bulman, Dunie, Burke, & Feld in Bethesda, Maryland.

 The person who creates a will is called the testator.
-As a testator, you make your last wishes about your estate known through your will:
+As testator, you make your last wishes known through the will:

 • How will your estate assets will be distributed?